Von Gierke disease

 Von Gierke disease occurs when the body lacks the protein (enzyme) that releases glucose from glycogen.
 This causes abnormal amounts of glycogen to build up in certain tissues.
 When glycogen is not broken down properly, it leads to low blood sugar.

 Von Gierke disease is inherited, which means it is passed down through families.
-If both parents carry the defective gene related to this condition, each of their children has a 25% chance of developing the disease.
+If both parents carry a nonworking copy of the gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.

 Exams and Tests